Showing posts with label Robin Hood's Chair. Show all posts

 The Adventures of Robin Hood (1955-58)

 Allen Wright, the owner of the fantastic Bold Outlaw site, has been in touch with an excellent example of those 'Robin Hood chairs' being used in the television series The Adventures of Robin Hood (1955-58).
-If you have any information of props from Disney's Robin Hood being used, or know where that are stored, please get in touch.
+If you have any information of props from Disney's Robin Hood being used, or know where they are stored, please get in touch.

 The Adventures of Robin Hood's Chair